mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 The name "goroutine" is a play on "coroutine" which is described in Wikipedia at <https://en.wikipedia.org/wiki/Coroutine>.

 A goroutine is a lightweight thread of execution managed by the Go runtime that runs a specific function call.
 Each goroutine consumes about 2K of memory compared to 1MB for a Java thread.
-They use only use more memory when needed.
+They use more memory only when when needed.

 Goroutines start up faster than threads.
 They are not mapped one-to-one with threads,